 Whatever the case may be, I can personally attest that finding free things to do in Dallas is easy – in fact, compiling this list of 31 free things to do in Dallas and Forth Worth took me no time at all because free things just kept popping into my head.

-So, you like free, you like Texas, and you like traveling – check out the full guide below.
+So, you like free, you like Texas, and you like traveling – check out the full guide below (and don’t forget my list of the best Dallas day trips once you conquer this list).

 Free Museums in Dallas and Fort Worth